-When discussing credit scores generally, it says those with very high scores tend to get better-than-market rates, while those with average scores tend to get market ones.
+When discussing credit scores generally, Paramount says those with very high scores tend to get better-than-market rates, while those with average scores tend to get market rates.

 This may be encouraging for those with low scores for good reasons, provided their financial issues are behind them.
 It sounds as though Paramount is willing to be flexible and consider an otherwise-strong application despite a lower score.

-We searched the Consumer Financial Protection Bureau‘s complaint database and found no complaints filed against Paramount Bank by its mortgage customers.
+We searched the Consumer Financial Protection Bureau (CFPB) complaint database and found no complaints filed against Paramount Bank by its mortgage customers.

 Going off those reviews alone, you could assume that Paramount is an excellent lender to work with when buying a new home or refinancing an existing mortgage, as long as its pricing is competitive for you.

 Mortgage loan products at Paramount Bank

-The bank’s website lists the following mortgages in its product range:
+Paramount Bank’s website lists the following mortgage loan programs in its product range:

-- Jumbo loans — aka “nonconforming loans.”
-These are what you want if you need an outsize loan amount (anything above $510,400 in most areas)
+- Jumbo loans: A.K.A. “non-conforming loans.”
+These are what you want if you need an outsize loan amount (anything above $ in most areas)

-- FHA loan — Backed by the Federal Housing Administration, these require a down payment of only 3.5%.
+- FHA loan: Backed by the Federal Housing Administration, these loan types require a down payment of only 3.5%.
 However, you’re on the hook for mortgage insurance premiums (MIP) until you sell or refinance into a new loan program

-- FHA 203(k) loans — So-called “rehab loans” allow you to buy a rundown home and renovate it all within the same loan.
+- FHA 203(k) loans: These so-called “rehab loans” allow you to buy a rundown home and renovate it all within the same loan.
 The alternative is often buying with one loan, renovating with another and then refinancing both within a single mortgage

-That’s a respectable range of mortgages.
+That’s a respectable range of home purchase loans.
 Most people get one of the loan types listed above.

 Where can you get a mortgage with Paramount Bank?

 However, Paramount is licensed to lend in all 50 states, including the District of Columbia.
-So if you don’t mind applying online or over the phone instead of in-person, Paramount’s small branch network won’t be an issue.
+So if you don’t mind applying online or over the phone instead of in person, Paramount’s small branch network won’t be an issue.